HackBugs/HackBugs/README.md

 </div>
 <p></p>
 <p align="justify">
 welcome to my GitHub Page.
 I am ShahnwaJ Aalam and now Computer engineer, I learn new things about programming and teach these things to others, I have been programming for almost more than 7 years and worked with many languages and technologies.
-Also, inside Instagram, I have a media called <a href="https://www.instagram.com/elfin_ruler/">Elfin_Ruler</a> that shares everything I learn about programming.
+Also, inside Instagram, I have a media called <a href="https://www.instagram.com/elfin_ruler/">Elfin_Ruler</a> and <a href="https://www.youtube.com/@HackBugs">HackBugs YouTube Channel</a> that shares everything I learn about programming.

 </p>